-The Faculty of Medicine has its long history tracing back to 1858 when educated practitioners trained in Dutch (European) medicine in Edo (former name of Tokyo) decided to put money in establishing a vaccination center called Shutojo at Kanda Mitamagaike Vaccination station.
-Then, 3 years after that, the Shutojyo was renamed as Seiyo Igaku-syo (Institute of Western Medicine) and it started to offer courses of Western medicine in the fields of education, autopsy, and vaccination.
+The Faculty of Medicine has its long history tracing back to 1858, when educated practitioners trained in Dutch (European) medicine in Edo (former name of Tokyo) decided to put money in establishing a vaccination center called Shutojo at Kanda Mitamagaike Vaccination station.
+Three years later, the Shutojyo was renamed as Seiyo Igaku-syo (Institute of Western Medicine), and it started to offer courses of Western medicine in the fields of education, autopsy, and vaccination.
 After several changes in the name of the institution and relocations, in 1877, the Faculty of Medicine at the University of Tokyo Faculty of Medicine was launched in 1877, which stemmed from the Shutojo that was first established in 1858.

 Throughout the course of the end of the 19th and the 20th century, the faculty was continuously expanded and improved with the addition of new departments and programs in response to the growing need for the development of modern medical studies.
 Up to now, the most recent step of development of the faculty was in 2013 when the International Research Center for Medical Education became a facility of the Graduate School of Medicine.

 As of May 1, 2018, there were 517 students enrolled in the undergraduate programs at the Faculty of Medicine, which is divided into School of Medicine, School of Integrated Health Sciences, and Research.
 In the graduate programs, there were 1,219 students in total, distributed into different programs of the Doctorate Program of Medicine, Doctorate Program in Health Science, Master’s Program and the School of Public Health.
 Out of 1,129 students, 154 of them were international students.